African nations to send troops to tackle Mozambique insurgency

 The 16-member Southern African Development Community (SADC) has been grappling with how to respond to the conflict, which began in October 2017 and has since killed thousands on all sides.

-Almost 800,000 people have been displaced and the fighting has bought a $20 billion gas project led by oil giant Total to a grinding halt.
+Almost 800,000 people have been displaced and the fighting has bought a $20 billion gas project led by oil giant Total (TOTF.PA) to a grinding halt. read more

 SADC has approved the deployment of its standby force, Stergomena Lawrence Tax said, reading out a communique following a meeting of the bloc's leaders in Mozambique's capital Maputo.
 The standby force is part of a regional defence pact that allows military intervention to prevent the spread of conflict.